Eleanora Atherton: Inheritance and wealth

-Atherton inherited accumulated wealth from several family members, which included property in London, Cheshire, Lancashire, and Jamaica.
+Atherton inherited extensive wealth from family estates.
+Her fortune included urban and rural property, investment income, and interests connected to plantation estates in Jamaica.
 The Caribbean estates were sugar plantations that had been bequeathed to both Atherton and her sister in 1823, following the death of her father in August 1816.
 These profitable estates had been previously owned by her slave-owning uncle, William Atherton who died in 1803.

 Between 1819 and 1830, Atherton lived at 12 Great James Street in Bloomsbury, a fashionable residential street, in proximity to numerous cultural, intellectual, and educational institutions.
 During this time she was painted by Joseph Severn.
 Throughout the 1850s and the 1860s Atherton served as a Life Governor of the British Institution, prior to it being disbanded in 1867.